Andrew Quattrin: International rugby

-Profesional rugby union
+Professional rugby union

 Quattrin played for the Ontario Blues during the 2016 through the 2018 seasons.

 On 11 December 2018, Quattrin signed a professional contract with the Toronto Arrows of Major League Rugby.
+Playing 3 seasons with the club from 2019-2022.
+Scoring 22 points.

 During the 2022 MLR Championship Final, Quattrin was the recipient of the inaugural S. Marcus Calloway Community Impact Award.
 Quattrin was presented with a commemorative trophy and a $5,000 donation to his non-profit, Optimism Place.

+He would sign with the New England free jacks in 2023.
+Helping lead them to back to back MLR championships in 2023, 2024.
+He would then be named to the All MLR second team at the end of the 2024 season scoring 10 tries during the season.
+He would appear in 16 matches the following year in 2025 scoring 5 tries and winning a third straight MLR championship.

+On August 26, 2025, Quattrin signed with the French club Valence Romans.